LolloneS/Manifold-Learning-and-Graph-Kernels/Report.md

 * [PPI](http://www.dsi.unive.it/~atorsell/AI/graph/PPI.mat): this is a Protein-Protein Interaction dataset.
 Here proteins (nodes) are connected by an edge in the graph if they have a physical or functional association.
 * [Shock](http://www.dsi.unive.it/~atorsell/AI/graph/Shock.mat): representing 2D shapes.
 Each graph is a skeletal-based representation of the differential structure of the boundary of a 2D shape.

 **Note**: the datasets are contained in Matlab files.
-The variable `G` contains a vector of cells, one per graph.
+The variable \texttt{G} contains a vector of cells, one per graph.
-The entry `am` of each cell is the adjacency matrix of the graph.
+The entry \texttt{am} of each cell is the adjacency matrix of the graph.
-The variable `labels`, contains the class-labels of each graph.
+The variable \texttt{labels}, contains the class-labels of each graph.

 # Background